 To use peppermint oil for hot flashes, add a few drops to a diffuser or dilute it with water in a spray bottle and spritz it on your skin when you start to feel flushed.

 You can also add a few drops to a foot bath or place some on a cold compress that you can apply to your neck and forehead when needed.
-Just be careful not to use peppermint oil if you have sensitive skin as it may cause irritation.
+It can also be used in essential oil blends for period cramps.